Dataport/polar/README.md

 ### Using POLAR

 Select a client from our [releases](https://github.com/Dataport/polar/releases).
-For a generic client, use a `@polar/client-afm`.
+For a generic client, use `@polar/client-afm`.
 The zipped client is downloadable and attached as an asset to the release.

 The package contains example files that illustrate how the client can be used.
 You may also inspect the usage [here](https://github.com/Dataport/polar/tree/main/packages/clients/afm/example).